Thrombosis prevention: Epidemiology of developing blood clots

 As the population of the US ages, the development of blood clots is becoming more common.

 General risks and indications for blood clot prevention

-Some risk factors for developing blood clots are considered higher that others.
-One scoring system analyzes the probability for clot formation by assigning a point value system to significant risk factors.
+Some risk factors for developing blood clots are considered higher than others.
+One scoring system analyzes the probability of clot formation by assigning a point value system to significant risk factors.
 The benefit of treating those who are at low risk of developing blood clots may not outweigh the higher risks of significant bleeding.